 In this surgery, parts of the healed sac are cut around the heart.
-This is a complicated surgery that has some risk, but it is often the best option.
+This complicated surgery has some risks, but it is often the best option.

 What is the long-term perspective?

-If left untreated, this condition can be life threatening.
+If left untreated, this condition can be life-threatening.
 You can develop symptoms of heart failure.
-However, many people with constrictive pericarditis can lead healthy lives if they receive treatment for their condition.
+However, many people with constrictive pericarditis can lead healthy lives if they receive treatment.

-The normal pericardium is a fibro-elastic sac that surrounds the heart and contains a thin layer of fluid.
+The normal pericardium is a fibro-elastic sac surrounding the heart and contains a thin fluid layer.

-When larger amounts of fluid accumulate (pericardial effusion) or when the pericardium becomes scarred and inelastic, one of the three pericardial compressive syndromes may occur:
+When more significant amounts of fluid accumulate (pericardial effusion) or when the pericardium becomes scarred and inelastic, one of the three pericardial compressive syndromes may occur:

 - Cardiac tamponade – Cardiac tamponade, which can be acute or subacute, is characterized by the accumulation of pericardial fluid under pressure.
 Variants include low pressure (hidden) and regional tamponade.

-- Effusion-Constrictive Pericarditis – Constrictive pericarditis is characterized by an underlying constrictive physiology with a coexisting pericardial effusion, often with cardiac tamponade.
-This usually results in a mixed hemodynamic image with both constriction and tamponade characteristics.
+- Effusion-Constrictive Pericarditis – Constrictive pericarditis is characterized by underlying constrictive physiology with a coexisting pericardial effusion, often with cardiac tamponade.
+This usually results in a composite hemodynamic image with constriction and tamponade characteristics.

 The normal pericardium can stretch to accommodate physiological changes in cardiac volume.
 However, after exceeding its reserve volume, the pericardium hardens markedly.